What is Quantitative Trading?

 StatArb or statistical arbitrage is a quantitative approach to equity trading involving data mining and statistical methods, as well as automated trading systems.

 StatArb is actually any strategy that is bottom-up, beta/neutral in approach and uses statistical and econometric techniques in order to provide signals for execution.
-Signals are generated by a mean-reversion principle but can also be designed using such factors as lead/lag effects, corporate activity, short-term momentum, etc. This is referred as multi-factor approach to the Statistical Arbitrage strategy.
+Signals are generated by a mean-reversion principle but can also be designed using such factors as lead/lag effects, corporate activity, short-term momentum, etc. This is referred as a multi-factor approach to the Statistical Arbitrage strategy.

 How Statistical Arbitrage Strategy Works?

 Securities such as stocks tend to trade in upward and downward cycles and a quantitative method seeks to capitalize on those trends.
 Trending behavior of quantitative trading uses software programs to track patterns or trends.
-Trends uncovered are based on the volume and the frequency the price of a security at which it is traded.
+Trends uncovered are based on the volume, frequency and the price of a security at which it is traded.

 In the image above, the stock prices of ACC and Ambuja are represented over a period of six years.
 You can see both the stocks stay quite close to each other during the entire time span, with only a few certain instances of separation.
 It is in those separation periods that an arbitrage opportunity arises based on an assumption that the stock prices with move closer again.